 Meet our career leaders

-Libby (she/her) and Daphne (she/her) are Team Leads, where their role includes mentoring the Career Leaders and supporting our CL's drop-ins.
-Both Libby and Daphne completed their undergrad degrees at the University of Waterloo.
-Currently, Libby is pursuing a Bachelor of Education and Daphne is completing a MSc in Kinesiology.
+Daphne (she/her) and Emmanuella (she/her) are Team Leads, where their role includes mentoring the career leaders and supporting our CL's drop-ins.
+Both Daphne and Emmanuella completed their undergrad degrees at the University of Waterloo.

-Hey, my name is Nikhil (he/him) and I'm an employment support career leader for the CCA.
+Hey, my name is Nikhil (he/him) and I'm a further education career leader for the CCD.
 I'm doing my undergraduate degree in science psychology with the goal of someday doing a masters and PhD in psychology.
 Outside of school, I spend my time rock climbing, skateboarding, and taking walks through the local trails.
 I also love trying new food so if you need or have any restaurant recommendations, let me know!

 Hi!
-My name is Simrit (she/her), and I am an Employment Support Career Leader at the CCA.
+My name is Simrit (she/her), and I am a Further Education career leader at the CCD.
 I have completed a joint Honours Bachelor of Public Health and Psychology at the University of Waterloo and am currently pursuing my Master of Public Health.
 I completed the co-op stream during my undergraduate studies, so I am familiar with the concerns and struggles students have with co-op.
 I appreciate the ability to engage with students one-on-one to offer assistance that I myself have found incredibly valuable in the past and enjoy guiding students with determining their next steps.

 What do you love about being a career leader?